Roger I of Tosny: Career

 Peace was re-established between the Tosny family and the neighbouring families.
-The widow Gotelina/Godehildis was forced to marry Richard, Count of Évreux.
+Roger´s widow Gotelina/Godehildis married Richard, Count of Évreux, Robert of Grandmesnil’s widow was married to William of Evreux, brother of Richard, and Adelize (Roger's daughter) married William FitzOsbern.

 Family and descendants

-Only one wife of Roger of Tosny is known by name, his widow, Adelaide (or Godehildis), who married Richard, Count of Évreux after Roger's death.
+Only one wife of Roger of Tosny is known by name, his widow, Godehildis (or Adelaide), who married Richard, Count of Évreux after Roger's death.
 It is unclear if she was his only wife.